← Back to NotchPad Mac clipboard history and snippets

-NotchPad remembers copied text, keeps reusable snippets close, and gives quick notes a home.
+NotchPad remembers copied text, links, colors, files, images, videos, and Finder references, keeps reusable snippets close, and gives AI notes a home.
 Search your clipboard history, paste saved replies or code, and keep sensitive text local on your Mac.

 NotchPad clipboard history with copied text from different Mac apps